Connect with us

 The second aspect of scientific practice worth underscoring is that, because scientists tackle complex problems, they don’t typically offer one unique, complete and perfect answer.
 Instead they consider multiple, partial and possibly conflicting solutions.

 Scientific modeling strategies illustrate this point well.
 Scientific models typically are partial, simplified and sometimes deliberately unrealistic representations of a system of interest.
 Models can be physical, conceptual or mathematical.
-The critical point is that they represent target in ways that are useful in particular contexts of inquiry.
+The critical point is that they represent target systems in ways that are useful in particular contexts of inquiry.
 Interestingly, considering multiple possible models is often the best strategy to tackle complex problems.

 Scientists consider multiple models of biodiversity, atomic nuclei or climate change.
 Returning to wolf abundance estimates, multiple models can also fit the bill.
-Such models rely on various types of data, acoustic surveys of wolf howls, genetic methods that use fecal samples from wolves, wolf sightings and photographic evidence, aerial surveys, snow track surveys and more.
+Such models rely on various types of data, including acoustic surveys of wolf howls, genetic methods that use fecal samples from wolves, wolf sightings and photographic evidence, aerial surveys, snow track surveys and more.

 Weighing the pros and cons of various possible solutions to the problem of interest is part and parcel of the scientific process.
-Interestingly, in some cases, using multiple conflicting models allows for better predictions than to unify all the models into one.
+Interestingly, in some cases, using multiple conflicting models allows for better predictions than trying to unify all the models into one.

 The public may be surprised and possibly suspicious when scientists push forward multiple models that rely on conflicting assumptions and make different predictions.
 People often think “real science” should provide definite, complete and foolproof answers to their questions.
 But given various limitations and the world’s complexity, keeping multiple perspectives in play is most often the best way for scientists to reach their goals and solve the problems at hand.